-How To Reduce Microplastics🤔 – Can We Recycle Them?
+How To Reduce And Recycle Microplastics🤔

-How To Reduce Microplastics 🤔: as a regular reader of our blogs, you may think you know all you need to know or at least want to ever know about plastics, plastic recycling and whether plastics should be banned.
+How To Reduce Microplastics 🤔: As a regular reader of our blogs, you may think you know all you need to know or at least want to ever know about plastics, plastic recycling and whether plastics should be banned.
 However, I also think we should talk about microplastics, materials of an uberly minute size that can cause permanent damage of epic proportions.
 Of course, we should also debate how we can reduce those microplastics to prevent them from harming the environment.

 We are all used by now to seeing scary pictures of the Great Pacific Garbage Patch, which is basically a floating mass of rubbish (the size of Texas) in the middle of the Pacific Ocean.
 As if that was not bad enough, the scary thing is that, apparently, the majority of plastic waste in the ocean is not even visible to the naked eye.
 We refer to these invisible pest materials as microplastics and should find ways to reduce them!